casper-devrel/docs-redux/cspr-docs/docs/concepts/global-state.md

 :::

-Each finalized block causes changes to the network's global state because of the execution of the transactions it contains.
+Each finalized block causes changes to the network's global state because of the execution of the deploys it contains.
 For validators to efficiently judge the correctness of these changes, information about the new state needs to be communicated succinctly.
 Moreover, the network must communicate portions of global state to users while allowing them to verify the correctness of the parts they receive.
 For these reasons, the key-value store is implemented as a [Merkle trie](#global-state-trie).

 ## Merkle Trie Structure {#global-state-trie}